Communities

 Rejected.

-This suggested edit was rejected almost 2 years ago by Olin Lathrop‭:
+This suggested edit was rejected over 2 years ago by Olin Lathrop‭:

 Way too obtrusive in that it deletes most of the answer.
 I'll fix the 4800 bit, though.